Partner Incentives – Different Types to Consider

 – Partner’s Field Marketing Capability: partners with field marketing that aligns their marketing activities to support the target achievement, e.g. customer acquisition campaign to meet new customers target.

-Solution Development Funds are utilized to fund demos, proofs-of-concept (POCs) and launches.
+Solution Development Funds are ideal for funding demos, proofs-of-concept (POCs) and launches.
 They require both vendor and partner to agree to invest in joint solution development.
 This is a discretionary fund.
 It’s allocation to the partner is an outcome of a commitment to joint development, business discussions and planning.
 Some vendors call it the ‘Big Bet Fund’ when the initiative is transformational in nature, highly complex and even risky.
+Either way, it’s imperative to draw up and agree a scope of work detailing the work, end-product, milestones and fund’s payment terms from the off.

 – Partner Types: Value-Added Resellers (VARs), Independent Software Vendors (ISVs), platform providers and alliances.